Part 1: Block Basics

 I hope you do to.

-The Storm at Sea quilt block itself is composed of two separate block units, a square in a square (in two sizes) and a diamond in a rectangle.
+The Storm at Sea quilt block itself is composed of two separate block units, an Economy block (in two sizes) and a Diamond in a Rectangle.
 It is shown below in one of two ways, each drawn on a different grid.

 We've kept the first illustrations simple by using just two colors.
 But as you'll see later, you needn't limit your design efforts to just two.

 This first quilt layout is a straight set using Block A. Note how the lines of the quilt pattern fool your eye into thinking there are pieced curves.
-Extra 'diamond in a rectangle' and 'square in a square' quilt blocks are needed to complete the design.
+Extra 'Diamond in a Rectangle' and 'Economy' quilt blocks are needed to complete the design.

-This next quilt is exactly the same layout as the first, except that the
+This next quilt is the same layout as the first, except that the

 colors have been swapped—what was blue is now white and what was white